ombulabs/blog/_posts/2019-02-19-refactoring-state-pattern.markdown

       state = "complete"
     when "complete"
       state = "delivered"
-    else "complete"
+    else
       state = "cart"
     end
   end
 end
 ```

 Doesn't feel good, right?
-What if you need to do some validations before allow to change to the next state?
+What if you need to do some validations before allowing to change to the next state?
 What if I need to go back to a previous state?
 The code would be more complex and the `change_state` method would clearly have more than one responsibility.
 We can solve this problem by applying the state pattern.

 There are a few gems that can help us with this job, but I recommend the [AASM gem](https://github.com/aasm/aasm) because it's easy to understand and implement, we just need to include the gem in our model and start to set our states: